Headlabs/business-plan/business-plan/five-year-plan.md

 # 2016
-- [ ] Connect with 1000+ VR companies/developers about our product.
+- [ ] Connect with 1000+ VR companies/developers about our services.
 - [ ] Reach 500 stars in our Best Practices Guide